 The transaction's metrics are generally worse than the Vantage UK's, reflecting a tighter structuring: the closing expected NTV and debt yield at 69.0% and 6.9% are higher and lower than Vantage UK's closing 54.8% and 9.0%, respectively.
-Despite an expected lower weighted average liability cost, we expect the transaction's excess spread to be significantly lower than 4.6%.
+Despite an expected lower weighted average liability cost, the transaction's excess spread is significantly lower than Vantage UK's.
 It is partially mitigated by the longer post-ARD amortisation phase: 20 years compared to 10 years.